-If a structured language support program is effective and appropriate, the LEP student will eventually be: (a) reclassified at a higher level of proficiency, by Access testing or (b) exited from the structured language support program entirely if and when the child is found to be eligible for reclassification or exit, the LAC will need to monitor the child's academic performance and psycho-social well-being after the placement is made.
-In the case of a student who is reclassified, the decreased ESOL instructional time should be monitored in terms of: continued academic success; adjustment to a longer time period in the mainstream classroom; and, instructional needs being met in the structured language support program.
+If a structured language support program is effective and appropriate, the LEP student will eventually be: (a) reclassified at a higher level of proficiency, or (b) exited from the structured language support program entirely.
+Any member of the Language Assessment Committee or the child him/herself may recommend reclassification or exit.

+If and when the child is found to be eligible for reclassification or exit, the LAC will need to monitor the child's academic performance and psycho-social well-being after the placement is made.
+In the case of a student who is reclassified, the decreased ESL instructional time should be monitored in terms of: continued academic success; adjustment to a longer time period in the mainstream classroom; and, instructional needs being met in the structured language support program.
 In the case of exit from the program, the full mainstreaming should be monitored for academic success; adjustment to the full-time mainstream classroom; and, any emerging language skills needs that may surface once mainstreaming has occurred.

-After a child has been exited from a structured language support program, that child's language performance and growth must be monitored for two to four years (if the child is still in school).
+After a child has been exited from a structured language support program, that child's language performance and growth must be monitored for two years (if the child is still in school).
 This could be done in the regularly scheduled LAC meetings.
-During those two to four years of monitoring, if the child experiences a pattern of difficulty with language or content skills, the LAC can re-enter the child into the structured language program.
+During those two years of monitoring, if the child experiences a pattern of difficulty with language or content skills, the LAC can reenter the child into the structured language program.

-In the event that a parent/guardian refuses ESOL services for a student, a signed letter of refusal is to be placed in the student's file.
-It must be made clear that a student must still take the Access test annually as required by federal law until the student has reached the state mandated composite exit score of 4.5.
-Also, if the student still demonstrates the need for services this need will be met.
-Also, these ESOL services will be offered yearly, and a letter of refusal must be signed annually.
+In the event that a parent/guardian refuses ELL services for a student, a signed letter of refusal is to be placed in the student's file.
+These ELL services will be offered yearly, and a letter of refusal must be signed annually.
 The parent may withdraw refusal of services at any time.